FreetoFeed - A breastfeeding friendly business initiative

 All families and their children should feel free to breastfeed in public, anytime, anywhere.

-This is the vision of the ‘Free to Feed’ campaign, which aims to helps breastfeeding and/or pumping mothers feel confident and relaxed when feeding their baby in public.
+This is the vision of the ‘Free to Feed’ campaign, which aims to help breastfeeding and/or pumping mothers feel confident and relaxed when feeding their baby in public.

 It also encourages businesses to sign up and pledge to be a ‘#FreeToFeedCP’ location, where mothers breastfeeding their little ones are openly welcomed to visit, especially if they feel like they need a safe space when out and about.
 More information for businesses can be found below.